kno10/reversegeocode/README.md

   the PBF file format that exploit delta compression; and strings are shared via a dictionary - and trust me, you don't want to process the XML dump using a DOM parser and XPath either...
-- Polygons in OSM are tricky, in particular [multipolygons](http://wiki.openstreetmap.org/wiki/Relation:multipolygon)
+- To reduce maintainance, OSM is heavily designed to share nodes and ways for multiple purposes.
+In particular for boundaries a single way can be used multiple times, such as denote the border of two countries, and participating in the polygons of countries, counties, cities at the border, ...
+- Assembling polygons in OSM is quite tricky; and often polygons are incomplete (see also the documentation on [OSM multipolygons](http://wiki.openstreetmap.org/wiki/Relation:multipolygon))

-My first prototypes on the full data always were running out of memory; reducing the data set via Osmosis did not work, as it led to missing ways.
+My first prototypes in Python were running out of memory on the full data set;
+reducing the data set via Osmosis did not work, as it led to missing ways.
 So I needed to carefully build this in Java, to conserve memory.
 Osmosis reads and writes data multiple times (to large temporary files) - I decided to design my approach around reading the input data multiple times instead, even if this means re-reading data unnecessarily, at the benefit of not having to write large temporary files.

 ## Index Query